isaiahwulfe/isaiahwulfe.github.io/README.md

 > Hello!
 My name is Isaiah Wulfe and I'm currently going through the MIT xPRO Full Stack Development Bootcamp.
 I started in July 2021 and I will use this repo to create a portfolio of my assignments!
 Feel free to browse through the repo or [Click Here](https://isaiahwulfe.github.io/) to visit the homepage.

 ### <div align="center">To Do List</div>
-> - Reconstruct each page with a css grid-container layout
+> - Add earlier assignments from MIT xPRO Bootcamp
-> - Compress background images for faster loading
+> - Add drop shadow to cards
-> - Add on hover action to the home page navigation
+> - Add social icons

 ### <div align="center">Bootcamp Journal</div>